 - For entities that are covered and specified individuals who obtain or disclose individually identifiable health information willfully and knowingly, the penalty is up to $50,000 and imprisonment up to one year.

-- For offenses committed under false pretenses, the penalty is up to $100,000 with imprisonment up to five years.
+- For offenses committed under false pretenses, the penalty is up to $100,000 with imprisonment of up to five years.

-- For offenses committed with the intent to sell, transfer or use individually identifiable health information for commercial advantage, personal gain or malicious harm, the penalty is up to $250,000 with imprisonment up to 10 years.
+- For offenses committed with the intent to sell, transfer or use individually identifiable health information for commercial advantage, personal gain, or malicious harm, the penalty is up to $250,000 with imprisonment up to 10 years.